-If you’re writing something with potentially offensive or disturbing subject matter, and you’re not sure if we’ll accept it or not, ask yourself if your story can be posted at either Gay Authors or Comicality’s Library.
-If it’s accepted there, it’s more than likely that we’ll accept it here.
-Of course, if you’d still like to make sure, send an email to [email protected] and I’ll help you out.
+If you’re writing something with potentially offensive or disturbing subject matter, and you’re not sure if we’ll accept it or not, ask yourself if your story can be posted at Comicality’s Library, Gay Authors or The Fort Family Community.
+If it would be accepted at any of those places, it’s more than likely that we’ll accept it here.
+Of course, if you’d still like to make sure, send an email to firstname.lastname@example.org and I’ll help you out.

 At this time, images can be whatever size you like.
 Of course, the bigger the image, the better.
 Larger images look better and it’s much easier to shrink an image than to enlarge it.
 Enlarging images can often make them blurry and destroy the image’s quality.

 Images intended for the article’s cover (the main image that will be displayed as thumbnails in lists and searches throughout the website) are 1022 pixels wide by 589 pixels high, with a resolution of 150 Pixels Per Inch (PPI).
-If possible, send an image that is either equal to this or larger in both width and height.
+If you would like to submit an image to be used as the background for a cover, send an image that is either equal to this or larger in both width and height.

 For example, header images created by the Graphics Team are put together in 300 PPI, with a width of 3066 pixels high and 1767 pixels high.
 That way we can use the same image for nearly all media types, such as print, web and eBook.
 All we have to do is scale the image down to fit our needs.
 If at all possible, this is our favourite size for header images.

-Right click the image on your computer and select “Properties” then select the tab labelled “Details” (I’m not sure if this is the same for a MAC computer).
+On a Windows Machine: Right click the image on your computer and select “Properties” then select the tab labeled “Details”.
 On the third section down, below “Description” and “Origin”, you’ll see the title “Image” Below that is where you’ll find the width, height, and horizontal and vertical resolutions.
 Both the horizontal and vertical resolutions should say 300 dpi.

 We will attempt to convert all images sent to us to 300 ppi.
 For this reason, smaller images can lose quality and become blury or pixelated in appearence.
 That is why we ask, if your image is under 300dpi, that you make sure that its width and height are at least 1000 by 1000 pixels.
 If your image’s resolution is less than 72 ppi, we will not be able to convert it.